freewilll/linux-evocation/README.md

 Linux-evocation is a conversion of the historic 0.99.12 linux kernel so that it compiles under gcc 5, cross compiles under MacOS and runs with qemu.
 Why this kernel?
 This was the one used by the first linux distribution, [Slackware 1.01](http://mirrors.slackware.com/slackware/slackware-1.01/) back in 1993.

 # Prerequisites
-The kernel was built using both these OSSes:
+The kernel can be built using both these OSSes:
-- Ubuntu 16.04 xenial xerus
+- Ubuntu 16.04 xenial xerus 32 bit
 - MacOS Sierra

 The following was used to compile the kernel: